 Individuals who choose to offset their carbon footprint are operating in what is called the “voluntary carbon marketplace” – meaning you decide on your own that you want to take responsibility for your own emissions.
 There is no law regulating you to do so.

 Some companies operate in this voluntary marketplace as well, namely for corporate social responsibility or reputational reasons.
-For instance, United Airlines allows passengers to offset the carbon footprint associated with their air travel and support Conservation International’s Alto Mayo Protected Forest carbon project in the Peruvian Amazon.

 On a larger scale, companies and governments often buy carbon offsets in the “compliance carbon marketplace” to fulfill mandated caps on greenhouse gas emissions.
 For example, in the European Union, companies that emit greenhouse gases are required to cut their emissions or buy offsets from the market.